Tipp win All-Ireland minor hurling - Tipp FM

 Tipp came back in the final minutes with a goal to win the Irish Press Cup.

-With just four minutes left, Paddy Phelan threw in a 21-meter free and Paddy McCormack got his hurl to the ball and it soared into the net for Tipp.
+Four minutes into extra-time, Paddy Phelan lofted in a 21-meter free and Paddy McCormack got his hurl to the ball and it soared into the net for Tipp.

 McCormack’s late goal secured Tipp’s win of the Irish Press Cup.